Dartmouth Tuck MBA Essay Tips & Deadlines [2020 – 2021]

 Please provide any additional insight or information that you have not addressed elsewhere (e.g., atypical choice of evaluators, factors affecting academic performance, unexplained job gaps or changes).
 Complete this question only if you feel your candidacy is not fully represented by this application.
 (300 words)

 If you have any of the elements mentioned in Tuck’s question, by all means, address them here.
 You do NOT want the admissions committee guessing or assuming wrongly when they come across something anomalous.

 If you feel your application represents your candidacy well, don’t feel compelled to respond to the optional essay.
 If you believe, however, that your application is missing key elements of your story, then briefly include them here.
-If your application is missing critical context, succinctly add it here.
 Whether it’s a challenge that you’ve faced or a hardship overcome or another context for what you’ve achieved that will help the admissions committee appreciate your candidacy, include it.

 But don’t waste their time with drivel or material that’s elsewhere in your application.
 Doing so would reveal a definite lack of judgment, and in Tuck terms, awareness.

 For expert guidance with your Dartmouth Tuck MBA application, check out Accepted’s MBA Application Packages, which include comprehensive guidance from an experienced admissions consultant.
 We’ve helped hundreds of applicants get accepted to Dartmouth Tuck’s MBA program and look forward to helping you too!

 Dartmouth Tuck 2020-21 application deadlines

 Stay on top of MBA deadlines with the MBA Admissions Calendar!